 In a large bowl, or a mixer, beat the butter and sugar until well blended and smooth.
 Add the vanilla, baking powder, and salt.
 Scrape down the sides of the bowl.

-Add the remaining 1 ½ cups of flour to the bowl and mix well.
+Add the remaining 1 ½ cups of flour, and the pecan flour mixture, to the bowl and mix well.
 Make sure to scrape down the sides of the bowl to combine all ingredients.

 Scrape the very soft dough onto a piece of parchment paper or plastic wrap and shape into a log about two inches in diameter.
 It will be about 12 inches long.
 Wrap tightly in the parchment paper or plastic wrap.